rusticlion/Manastorm/manastorm_codebase_dump.md

     -- Draw the projectile head
     local leadingIntensity = 1.3 -- Make the leading edge brighter

-    -- Draw sprite-based projectile (like a lightning bolt) if effect.useSprites and boltFrames then
+    -- Draw sprite-based projectile (like lightning bolt or orb) if effect.useSprites and spriteFrames then
-        -- Use projectile sprites (like lightning bolt) local frame = boltFrames[effect.currentFrame]
+        -- Use projectile sprites
+        local frame = spriteFrames[effect.currentFrame]
         local scale = effect.size * 2

-        -- Rotate the bolt based on trajectory local rotation = trajectoryAngle or 0
+        -- Handle rotation based on effect type local rotation = 0
+        if effect.type == "orb_base" then
+            -- Orbs don't rotate with trajectory, but can have gentle spinning rotation = (effect.spriteRotationOffset or 0) + (love.timer.getTime() * 0.5)
+        else
+            -- Bolts rotate based on trajectory
+            rotation = trajectoryAngle or 0
+        end

         love.graphics.setColor(
             effect.color[1],